 Only 'our men' is not there.
 Why I say this is because after that accident such brave words were uttered.
 In fact, Sir, braver words have been uttered after the Ariyalur accident.
 Not only the Minister had made a statement of this kind then, but also he went out of office and resigned and the Chairman of the Railway Board also thought it fit to quit office.
-And after that the Prime Minister.
-Shri Jawaharlal Nehru, said in the other House that he would not allow such a thing to happen any more.
+And after that the Prime Minister, Shrì Jawaharlal Nehru, said in the other House that he would not allow such a thing to happen any more.
 In other words he said that such things would not happen.
 Now we are having a repetition of these accidents.
 Some of them are even more serious than the previous ones.

 Now let us see what happens.
-Sir, in the decade before independence we had accidents resulting in the loss of 661 lives and 2,352 were injured.
+Sir. in the decade before independence we had accidents resulting in the loss of 661 lives and 2,352 were injured.
 This was the figure before independence, under the British.
-In the da-cade, that followed independence, i.e. since 1947-48 we have had accidents causing 1.414 deaths and 4,631 have been injured.
-Well, the progress is not bad, but thai only thing is that our people died- Now this is the position.
+In the decade, that followed independence, i.e. since 1947-48 we have had accidents causing 1,414 deaths and 4,631 have been injured.
+Well, the progress not bad, but the only thing is that our people died.
+Now this is the position.
 And then the hon.
 Minister there comes and asks us 'Give comparative figures.
 What is happening in England?'
 Now, Sir, since independence we have got the figures here between 1957 and 1961.
 I have worked them out.
 Nearly 2,000 people were injured as a result of railway accidents and 240 people died as a result of such accidents.
 Such is the position.
-These are the statistics, Sir.
+These are the statistics Sir.
 And only today in the course of his reply to a question or a supplementary he has said that in the current year there have been 10 serious accidents, 121 people have been killed and 428 have been injured.
 Now these are the figures.
-I wish they speak with a little moderation in this matter and do a little introspection as to working of the particular Department he is in charge of instead of expressing sympathies for those who have died and doing nothing to assure that others will not die-Now, Sir. mainly I would confine myself to the accident because it took place in Ghatsila the part of India from which I come and I am somewhat more conversant with what hapthere are pened there.
-Now here again other two accidents mentioned in the But before I start, Sir, statement. immediately make a demand for a iudicial into the Ghatsila accident at enquiry least.
-I would like the other accidents. serious accidents, to be covered but immediately demand a judicial enquiry. find the hon.
-Minister and his colleague, the Minister of Transport, trying to make out that there is no case for any judicial enquiry and that the Inspector in the Ministry of Transport had gone into this matter and that the hon.
-Ministers opposite were all satisfied.
-But the country is not satisfied, the people are not satisfied and Members belonging even to the Congress Party are not satisfied, the drivers are not satisfied and the railway employees and workers are not satisfied, and passengers are horrified at the attitude of the Government.
-Therefore, there j is a case for enquiry and I will pre- j sently show where there is a case for j such a judicial enquiry.
+I wish they speak with a little moderation in this matter and do a little introspection as to the working of the particular Department he is in charge of instead of expressing sympathies for those who have died and doing nothing to assure that others will not die.